curl/everything-curl/usingcurl-proxies.md

 One solution for that is to use HTTPS to the proxy, which then establishes a secure and encrypted connection that is safe from easy surveillance.

+When a HTTPS proxy is specified, the default port will be 443.

 ## Proxy environment variables